zabulus/core/builds/install/arch-specific/win32/i18n_readme.txt

 Therefore adding i18n support to the Firebird installer is extremely simple as all we need are translations of the Firebird specific messages.

-Currently the Firebird installer has support for Bosnian, Spanish, French, German, Hungarian, Italian, Polish, Portuguese (standard), Russian and Slovenian installs.
+Currently the Firebird installer has support for Bosnian, Czech, Spanish, French, German, Hungarian, Italian, Polish, Portuguese (standard), Russian, Slovakian and Slovenain installs.
 So there are still opportunities for others to provide support for their native language.

 How to add new languages
 ------------------------

-The simplest way to understand this is to study the implementation of the French translation.
+The simplest way to understand this is to study the implementation of an existing translation.
 The steps to follow are these:

 o The Win32 install files are located in install\arch-specific\win32.
   This sub-directory is located as follows:

     Firebird 1.5  - firebird2\src
-    Firebird 2.0  - firebird2\builds
+    Firebird 2.n  - firebird2\builds

 o You can use anonymous CVS to checkout the Win32 install kit with these
   commands: